 Having a dedicated in-house team provides several advantages, potentially increasing overall efficiency and output.
 Some of the best benefits of a dedicated in-house team are as follows:

 - Full control over the team - because your internal staff will be accessible at your fingertips.

 - Better communication - face-to-face interaction with developers working closely with you is far less cumbersome and responsive than outsourcing.

-- Better awareness of the company's values - as regular employees, in-house developers are more informed of the company's interests and requirements and are culturally fit.
+- Better awareness of the company's values - as regular employees, in-house team members are more informed of the company's interests and requirements and are culturally fit.

 - Internal teams are frequently more involved than external contractors since they have well-matched team members.
-This is since such a group is working on behalf of the firm to which they belong.
+This is because such a group is working on behalf of the firm to which they belong.

-- Additional costs - hiring a team means extra costs like perks & benefits, insurance, training etc
+- hiring a team means extra costs like perks & benefits, insurance, team member training, etc.

 # 3: Outsourcing